 President Trump was elected promising to put "America first."
 In his first year in office, how much change has there been in U.S. foreign policy?
 And is another war more likely—perhaps with North Korea and/or Iran?
 These questions and related issues will be the focus of the 2018 Kim T. Adamson Lecture, which will be given by Kael Weston.
 A Utah native and former US State Department official, Weston spent seven years in Iraq and Afghanistan (2003–2010) working closely with the US military and Iraqi and Afghan leaders.
 He is the author of The Mirror Test: America at War in Iraq and Afghanistan and was awarded the Secretary of State's Medal for Heroism for his work with US Marines in Fallujah.
 Weston is currently Westminster College's Writer-in-Residence in the Honors College.

 2015–16 Adamson Lecturer Elmira Bayrasli

-Elmira Bayrasli gave a talk entitled "Steve Jobs Lives in Pakistan: Extraordinary Entrepreneurs, Unlikely Places or The Next Silicon Valley."
-This talk coincided with the release of her new book entitled From the Other Side of the World: Extraordinary Entrepreneurs, Unlikely Places.
+Elmira Bayrasli gave a talk entitled "Steve Jobs Lives in Pakistan: Extraordinary Entrepreneurs, Unlikely Places or The Next Silicon Valley," which coincided with the release of her new book From the Other Side of the World: Extraordinary Entrepreneurs, Unlikely Places.
 Ms. Bayrasli is the founder of Foreign Policy Interrupted, a media platform designed to give female voices more visibility in discussions about foreign policy.
-From 1994–2000 she was a presidential appointee in the State Dept., where she worked with Madeleine Albright and Richard Holbrooke.
+From 1994 to 2000 she was a presidential appointee in the State Department, where she worked with Madeleine Albright and Richard Holbrooke.

 2014–15 Adamson Lecturer Adam Segal